chrisdueck/chrisdueck.github.io/_pages/skills.md

 # School/University Project Experience

-My programming journey began aged 12 when I taught myself to make (very!) basic websites using resources I found online.
+I began programming aged 12, when I taught myself to make basic websites using resources I found online.
 I decided to take an A Level in Computer Science where I eventually created a complete Air Cadet management system using VB.NET, and achieved an A* grade overall.

 At University, I worked on several niche projects, from building a code snippet manager to creating a complete morse encoder-decoder in assembly on an Arduino.